kailash-manasarovar/statement/docs/timeline/2024/may.md

 - Other people I tell are very literally horrified; they gawk at me and walk off angrily.
 I kid you not.
 - I tell two guys from Fireblocks at dinner about it one night.
 I believe they also become uncomfortable because they look at each other and get up leave me alone at the table.
 - I find these reactions very interesting and not at all negative for the business.
-- Perhaps exactly what I was hoping for.
+- Perhaps exactly what I was hoping for, except if the reason behind it is participation in sedated switcheroo porn... that makes me sad.

 ### Alicia